 (b) specify the period for which the determination applies.

-(5) If Western Power makes a determination under subregulation (2), then subregulation (1) applies to a distribution exit point the subject of the determination in the manner contemplated by the determination during the period for which the determination applies.
+(5) If a corporation makes a determination under subregulation (2), then subregulation (1) applies to a distribution exit point the subject of the determination in the manner contemplated by the determination during the period for which the determination applies.

-(6) If an arrangement contemplated by subregulation (1) relates to the provision of ancillary services by a person other than Western Power, then the arrangement must be in form and substance reasonably satisfactory to Western Power.
+(6) If an arrangement contemplated by subregulation (1) relates to the provision of ancillary services by a person other than a corporation, then the arrangement must be in form and substance reasonably satisfactory to the corporation.

+[Regulation 43 amended in Gazette 31 Mar 2006 p.
+1314, 1316-17 and 1319.]

 44. Prudential requirements

-(1) If requested to do so by Western Power, a user (other than Western Power) must provide and maintain a bank guarantee in a form and with a bank acceptable to Western Power under which Western Power may draw in aggregate an amount equal to or more than the amount last nominated by Western Power for the purposes of this regulation under subregulation (2).
+(1) If requested to do so by a corporation, a user (other than the Electricity Generation Corporation or the Electricity Retail Corporation) must provide and maintain a bank guarantee in a form and with a bank acceptable to the corporation under which the corporation may draw in aggregate an amount equal to or more than the amount last nominated by the corporation for the purposes of this regulation under subregulation (2).

-(2) Western Power may from time to time nominate an amount for the purposes of subregulation (1) by written notice given to the user based on a good faith assessment of the credit risk of the user to Western Power.
+(2) A corporation may from time to time nominate an amount for the purposes of subregulation (1) by written notice given to the user based on a good faith assessment of the credit risk of the user to the corporation.

 (3) If —

-(a) a user fails to pay to Western Power any amount when due under these regulations or a distribution access agreement; or
+(a) a user fails to pay to a corporation any amount when due under these regulations or a distribution access agreement; or

-(b) a user pays an amount under these regulations or a distribution access agreement which Western Power is subsequently required to disgorge or repay under laws relating to insolvency, the protection of creditors or similar matters,
+(b) a user pays an amount under these regulations or a distribution access agreement which a corporation is subsequently required to disgorge or repay under laws relating to insolvency, the protection of creditors or similar matters,

-then Western Power may exercise its rights under the bank guarantee in respect of that amount.
+then the corporation may exercise its rights under the bank guarantee in respect of that amount.

+[Regulation 44 amended in Gazette 31 Mar 2006 p.
+1314, 1316-17 and 1319.]

 45. Title to electricity

-(1) Title to, and risk in, electricity which is transferred to the electricity distribution network passes to Western Power at the time it passes through the relevant distribution connection.
+(1) Title to, and risk in, electricity which is transferred to the electricity distribution network passes to a corporation at the time it passes through the relevant distribution connection.

-(2) Title to, and risk in, electricity which is transferred from the electricity distribution network at a distribution connection which is not a transfer point passes from Western Power at the time it passes through the relevant distribution connection to the user in respect of the distribution connection.
+(2) Title to, and risk in, electricity which is transferred from the electricity distribution network at a distribution connection which is not a transfer point passes from a corporation at the time it passes through the relevant distribution connection to the user in respect of the distribution connection.

 (3) This regulation does not affect an obligation of the user, arising under Part 4 or otherwise, to pay any charge relating to the transport of the electricity.

-[Regulation 45 amended in Gazette 28 Dec 2001 p.6717.]
+[Regulation 45 amended in Gazette 28 Dec 2001 p.6717; 31 Mar 2006 p.
+1317.]

 46. Assignment of distribution access agreements